 Wildfire smoke pollution is growing in the western United States.
-Estimates of its health impacts are numerous, but few revealed preference estimates of its damages exist.
-We study a setting where individuals are directly exposed to smoke, and avoidance behavior is measured with high frequency: outdoor recreation.
+Estimates of health impacts from smoke are numerous, but few revealed preference estimates of its damages exist.
+We study a setting where individuals are directly exposed to smoke and where avoidance behavior is measured with high frequency: outdoor recreation.
 We combine millions of administrative campground reservation records with satellite data on wildfire, smoke, and air pollution.
-These data are rich among most studies of recreation, with nearly 1,000 campgrounds and detailed individual-level observations.
 The data allow us to model sequential recreation decisions under evolving information using a novel control function approach.
-We estimate that wildfire smoke reduces welfare by \$107 per person per trip.
-Damages are larger when campgrounds are affected by consecutive days of smoke and attenuated when smoke events are sufficiently far from active fires.
-In total, 21.5 million outdoor recreation visits in the western United States are affected by wildfire smoke every year, with annual welfare losses of approximately \$2.3 billion.
+We estimate wildfire smoke reduces welfare by \$107 per person per trip.
+These damages are larger when campgrounds are affected by consecutive days of smoke.
+In total, 21.5 million outdoor recreation visits in the western United States are affected by smoke every year, with annual welfare losses of approximately \$2.3 billion.
 These findings contribute to a growing body of evidence on the costs of wildfire smoke.

-Keywords: Wildfire smoke, wildfire, air pollution, recreation JEL codes: Q26, Q51, Q53, Q54
+Keywords: Wildfire smoke, wildfire, air pollution, recreation

+JEL codes: Q26, Q51, Q53, Q54

-^{}We thank Andrew Plantinga, Olivier Deschênes, Kelsey Jack, Max Moritz, Dave Lewis, Steve Dundas, Jeff Englin, and Molly Robertson for comments and suggestions on this paper.
-We are also grateful to seminar participants in the UCSB Environmental Economics group, Western Economics Association 2022 Conference, AERE 2021 Summer Conference, 2023 Occasional Workshop, AERE OSWEET, and University of Nevada-Reno.
+^{}Jacob Gellman is in the Department of Economics, University of Alaska Anchorage (jgell-man@alaska.edu).
+Margaret Walls is at Resources for the Future, Washington, DC (walls@rff.org).
+Matthew Wibbenmeyer is at Resources for the Future, Washington, DC (wibbenmeyer@rff.org).
+We thank Andrew Plantinga, Olivier Deschênes, Kelsey Jack, Max Moritz, Steve Dundas, Jeff Englin, David J. Lewis, Molly Robertson, Roger von Haefen, and John Whitehead for comments and suggestions on this paper.
+We are also grateful to seminar participants in the UCSB Environmental Economics group, AERE 2021 Summer Conference, Western Economics Association 2022 Conference, 2023 Occasional Workshop, 2023 AERE OS-WEET, University of Alaska Anchorage, and the University of Nevada, Reno.
 In addition, we thank Jude Bayham and coauthors, who generously shared the gridded air quality data.
 This research was funded by a United States Department of Agriculture National Institute of Food and Agriculture (NIFA) Agriculture and Food Research Initiative (AFRI) grant, award number 2020-67023-33258.